 In 2016, Chef Mat and his team began executing Full Moon Dinners at their modest catering venue, changing the theme every month and collaborating with local distributors to create the perfect drink pairings for the multi-course affairs.
 Continuing with the theme of fresh and local, they have cultivated and maintained a small garden, drawing product from it whenever possible, and are the first business on St. John to become Reef Responsible certified.

 Crissy Cook is the Office Manager for Mathayom Private Chefs and St. John Catering at Windy Level.
-She was born and raised in Texas and, as the newest addition to the St. John Catering team, she brings exceptional office and event experience with her.
+She was born and raised in Texas and she brings exceptional office and event experience with her to St. John.
 After graduating from Texas Tech University, Crissy worked in advertising before becoming a recruiter.
 For the last decade, she has retained and professionally developed top tier attorneys for a prominent law firm based in Texas.
 While Crissy managed the recruiting and professional development programs for both the Dallas and Fort Worth offices, she also planned and coordinated countless events throughout the year in various cities across the United States.

 Crissy has a passion for serving her community, and has done so in many organizations.
 Most recently she has chaired several committees and major events as a part of the Junior League of Dallas for over 6 years.
 She has also served as chair to numerous committees on the Ursuline Academy Alumni Board, where she was the youngest member ever nominated and appointed to such a position.
 Outside of these organizations, Crissy has been a part of many community outreach organizations including a woman’s shelter, volunteer fairs, and countless charities dedicated to organizing service activities for the betterment of the community.